OpenPOWERFoundation/toy-sram-mpw7/README.md

 | :exclamation: Important Note            |
 |-----------------------------------------|

-## Please fill in your project documentation in this README.md file
+## Project description and development: https://github.com/openpowerfoundation/toy-sram

-Refer to [README](docs/source/quickstart.rst) for a quick start of how to use caravel_user_project
+This project is a test site for a custom 10T array cell design.
+It is built as a 32x32 2R1W regfile and includes Wishbone and scan I/O access.

 Refer to [README](docs/source/index.rst) for this sample project documentation.